-Anyone who does electrical work in Western Australia must have an electrical work licence or an electrical contractor licence (one of the contractor's licensed electricians can do the electrical work).
+Anyone who does electrical work in New South Wales must have an electrical contractor licence (one of the contractor's licensed electricians can do the electrical work).
 It is a legislative requirement for electrical contractors to display their EC licence number on their advertisements and invoices.
-To find a licensed electrician in your area, go to NECA WA's website and click on the 'Find an Electrician' link www.neca.asn.au/wa.

 Legislative requirements and technical standards outline how electrical work must be done.
-Always ensure that you receive a safety certificate with each job.
-The electrical contractor must provide this to the customer within 28 days of the work being undertaken and the certificate must provide:
+Always ensure that you receive a Certificate Compliance of Electrical Work (CCEW) with each job.
+The electrical contractor must provide this to the customer within 7 days of the work being undertaken and the certificate must provide: